 - Chi no maki: here we deal with the characters of Naruto Shippuden, this part is much less physical but here we exercise the mind as we have to solve puzzles.

-In addition to these two missions, the girl at the entrance proposed us a third mission (paying a supplement), it was a puzzle mission and since we were there and we thought we would spend the whole day in the park, we took it.
+In addition to these two missions, the girl at the entrance proposed us a third mission (paying a supplement), it was a puzzle mission and since we were there, and we thought we would spend the whole day in the park, we took it.
 She gave us some cards to do the riddles.

 From the outset, one of the things that impresses when you arrive is to see the replica of the Hokage Rock, a mountain that is characteristic in the series and of which Naruto always says that he will see his face there one day.

-Mission with Boruto, Sarada and friends
+Ten no maki: Mission with Boruto, Sarada and friends

-If I remember correctly, the missions can be done in any order they want, but since the Ten no maki mission was more “physical”, we decided to start with this one.
+If I recall correctly, the missions can be done in any order they want, but since the Ten no maki mission was more “physical”, we decided to start with this one.
 Making it after eating the succulent ramen was perhaps not a good idea.

 Recommendation: Although it is possible to do physical activities, I recommend that you bring comfortable clothes and shoes.

-As I said in the title of this section, this part includes the Boruto characters and we will see them throughout the tour.
+As I said in the title of this section, this part includes the Boruto characters, and we will see them throughout the tour.
 A very fun start.
 I don’t remember exactly how long we lasted, it was probably an hour and a half.
-When we left there we were already hungry.
+When we left there, we were already hungry.

 Lunch break at Ichiraku ramen